 - Open Discord and go to the server you want to create a moderator on.

-- Go to the “Display” tab and add the role name.
+- Add the role name and tap the “Create” button.
 In this case, use “Moderator” as the role name.

 - Navigate to the “Permissions” tab, and give the moderator permissions.

-Therefore, the moderator should be given permission for those roles you don’t want to be disturbed about in your inbox.
+Therefore, the moderator should be permitted those roles you don’t want to be disturbed about in your inbox.
 The following are some of the permissions that you should give to a moderator:

 Discord roles are important for order and easy management of Discord servers.